krshirkoohi/llama-index-query-project/README.md

 ## Future Work

 Future improvements may include better error handling for models that are not suited to document Q&A, as well as enhancements to the user interface and backend processing to support a wider variety of models and use cases.

+## Attribution

+Created by Kavia Shirkoohi as a personal project.
+Please do not redistribute without permission.